-The symptoms of rabies may resemble other conditions or medical problems.
-Always consult your doctor for a diagnosis.
+The symptoms of rabies may look like other conditions or medical problems.
+Always see your health care provider for a diagnosis.

-In animals, the direct fluorescent antibody test (dFA) performed on brain tissue is most frequently used to detect rabies.
-Within a few hours, diagnostic laboratories can determine whether an animal is rabid and provide this information to medical professionals.
+In animals, the direct fluorescent antibody test (dFA) done on brain tissue is most frequently used to detect rabies.
+Within a few hours, diagnostic labs can determine whether an animal is rabid and provide this information to medical professionals.
 These results may save a person from undergoing treatment if the animal is not rabid.

 Unfortunately, there is no known, effective treatment for rabies once symptoms of the disease appear.
 However, there are effective vaccines that provide immunity to rabies when administered soon after an exposure.
 It may also be used for protection before an exposure occurs, for persons such as veterinarians and animal handlers.